-Community property states have different rules for determining ownership of marital property.
+Community property states’ rules differ for determining ownership of marital property.
 This blog could devote a whole article to the idea of community property in general.
-Then another whole article about the nuances of community property in each state that uses that system.
-However, broadly speaking, community property laws make injured spouse cases more complicated, by making it less clear whose refund and/or withholding money the IRS actually has.
+Another article about the nuances of community property in each state that uses that system.
+However, community property laws make injured spouse cases more complicated.
+Making it less clear whose refund or withholding money the IRS actually has.

 How Non-Community Property States Work

 In general, non-community property states assign ownership of income to the person who owns the job or business.
 However, the IRS taxes couples on the joint income if they file Married Filing Jointly.
 The key point here is that calculating tax due is different from who owns the income.

 We often intuitively think of married people owning and sharing property together.
 In the case of non-community property states, that simply is not true.
 This state-level discrepancy between legal ownership and the Married Filing Jointly Election our government provides the ability to make an Injured Spouse Claims.